Quansight-Labs/ndindex/docs/slices.md

 The fencepost problem is fundamentally unavoidable.
 A 100 foot fence truly has one more fencepost than fence lengths.
-The best way to deal with the fencepost problem is not to try to change the way we count fenceposts, so that somehow 11 fenceposts is really only 10.[^fencepost-note] It is rather to reuse the most natural and intuitive way of thinking about the problem, which occurs both in programming and non-programming contexts.
+The best way to deal with the fencepost problem is not to try to change the way we count fenceposts, so that somehow 11 fenceposts is really only 10.[^fencepost-footnote] It is rather to reuse the most natural and intuitive way of thinking about the problem, which occurs both in programming and non-programming contexts.

-[^fencepost-note]: [This blog
+[^fencepost-footnote]: [This blog
  post](https://betterexplained.com/articles/learning-how-to-count-avoiding-the-fencepost-problem/)
  has a nice writeup of *why* the fencepost problem exists.